What is a Sleep Apnea Mask?

 46%

-Higher mortality risk if untreated
+Higher mortality if untreated

-Understanding Sleep Apnea and CPAP Therapy
+Understanding Sleep Apnea Masks and CPAP Therapy

-The CPAP mask (Continuous Positive Airway Pressure) is the cornerstone of sleep apnea treatment.
-Connected to a CPAP machine via tubing, the mask delivers a steady stream of pressurized air that acts as a "pneumatic splint"—keeping your airway open throughout the night.
-When used consistently, CPAP therapy can eliminate apneas, restore normal sleep architecture, reduce snoring, and dramatically lower your risk of heart disease, stroke, and other serious complications.
+The CPAP mask (Continuous Positive Airway Pressure) remains the gold standard treatment for moderate to severe obstructive sleep apnea.
+Connected to a CPAP machine via tubing, the mask delivers a steady stream of pressurized air that acts as a "pneumatic splint" - keeping your airway open throughout the night.
+According to the American Academy of Sleep Medicine (AASM) 2025 guidelines, when used consistently for at least 4 hours per night, CPAP therapy can eliminate apneas, restore normal sleep architecture, reduce snoring, and dramatically lower your risk of serious complications.
+NIH sleep apnea prevalence study.

 Maintains Open Airways